This information is for Housing Executive and housing association tenants, also called social tenants.

 You can complain to the Housing Executive if:

 You can submit two complaints to your local Housing Executive office.
-This is called the ‘internal complaints process.’
-Some people call the two complaints, the ‘first’ and ‘second stage.’
+This is the 'internal complaints process.'
+Some refer to the two complaints as the 'first stage' and 'second stage.'

 Complaining to the Ombudsman

-If you finished the internal complaints process and are not happy with the results, you can complain to the Northern Ireland Public Services Ombudsman.
+If you are unhappy with the outcome of the internal complaints process, you can complain to the Northern Ireland Public Services Ombudsman.

 The Ombudsman makes sure that public organisations provide fair and efficient services.